premAI-io/benchmarks/bench_ctranslate/README.md

 1. CTranslate2 does not support INT-4 precision.
 See this [issue](https://github.com/OpenNMT/CTranslate2/issues/1104)
 2. This implementation uses Llama2 weights from HuggingFace.
 So running this benchmark will assume that all the [terms and conditions](https://huggingface.co/meta-llama/Llama-2-7b) are met from user's side.
+3. CTranslate2 does not support FP16/32 for CPU and it does not support any precision for Metal device.